storyblok/storyblok-react/README.md

 ### Fetching Content and Listening to Storyblok Visual Editor events

-For React, use `useStoryblok` to fetch the content as well as enable the live editing.
-You need to pass the `slug` as first parameter, and `apiOptions` as second parameter and `bridgeOptions` as third parameter which is optional if you want to set the options for bridge by yourself:
+Use `useStoryblok` to fetch the content as well as enable live editing.
+You need to pass the `slug` as the first parameter, `apiOptions` as the second parameter, and `bridgeOptions` as the third parameter, which is optional if you want to set the options for the bridge by yourself:

 ```js
 import { useStoryblok, StoryblokComponent } from "@storyblok/react";